johannafransn/CS157A-Section9-Team11/readme.md

 This will create a dist folder with a main-js file with the react-javascript as vanilla-javascript.
 This script will run a watcher that autocompiles and generates the new main.js file with every change.

+Run/Compile guide by Johanna, any questions of how to run project send email to johannafransson97@gmail.com